SallyWY/EasyML/QuickStart.md

 ### Step 1: Import project to Eclipse

+* Recommended java configuration: java version (jdk) 1.7, Eclipse 4.4(Luna), and GWT plugins for Eclipse 4.4 Luna.

 * Make sure your eclipse have install **maven** and **GWT** plugins.(As the GWT plugins can't be downloaded easily now, we supply [GWT plugins for Eclipse 4.4 Luna](https://pan.baidu.com/s/1hrFSyI4), you can install the plugin to eclipse by offline mode)

 * Import the code into your IDE via maven project
+* For Eclipse on macOS, remember to remove or comment `jdk.tools` dependency properties in pom.xml(This dependency is not necessary for macOS).

 <div align=center>
 <img src="./img/import_to_eclipse.png" width = "55%" alt="Import maven project"/>
 </div>